-2 Literature Review
+3 Literature Review

-Since this DLT and CBDC are still at the early age of development, there is a limited research on currency substitution and welfare.
-Barrdear and Kumhof (2016) examine the effect of issuing an interest-bearing and universally acceptable CBDC, which competes with bank deposits, on the macroeconomy by using a rich Dynamic System General Equilibrium Model (DSGE).
-Keister, Sanches, et al. (2019) also focus on the competition between digital currency and bank deposit, which is used as a medium of exchange, while studying the optimal design of cryptocurrency and concludes that CBDC can improve welfare, which is measured by the utility while Andolfatto (2018) examines the impact of CBDC on monopolistic private banks when bank deposit competes with cryptocurrency by using an overlapping generation model.
-Davoodalhosseini (2018) examines the optimal monetary policy under different combination of cash and interest-bearing CBDC with a discrete two-subperiod model and find that having both cash and CBDC availability could reduce the overall welfare compared with when cash and CBDC are available exclusively.
-Both Keister, Sanches, et al. (2019) and Davoodalhosseini (2018)'s models stress the micro-foundation of money.
-KiHoon Hong, Park, and Yu (2018) study currency substitution between fiat currency and privately issued cryptocurrency with a search and match approach and investigate the crowding-out effect while Hendry and Zhu (2017) study the issues related to adoption, issuance and monetary policy adjustment when both fiat currency and bitcoin co-exist.
-Kim and Kwon (2019) examine the CBDC's implication on the stability of the financial system with a simple overlapping generation model and the interesting point in this paper is the direct competition between bank deposit and CBDC, which is directly accessible by consumers at their central bank account.
-What is more, there are also other papers that examine the competition between privately issued cryptocurrencies such as Fernández-Villaverde and Sanches (2019) and Gandal and Halaburda (2014).
+Since the DLT and CBDC are still at the early age of development, there is a limited amount of research on currency substitution and welfare regarding cryptocurrency.
+Barrdear and Kumhof (2016) examine the effect of issuing an interest-bearing and universally accessible CBDC, which competes with bank deposits, on the macroeconomy by using a rich Dynamic Stochastic General Equilibrium (DSGE) model.
+Keister and Sanches (2019) also focus on the competition between CBDC and bank deposit, both of which are used as a medium of exchange, while studying the optimal design of cryptocurrency and conclude that CBDC can improve welfare, which is measured by the utility.
+Andolfatto (2018) examines the impact of CBDC on monopolistic private banks when bank deposit competes with cryptocurrency by using an overlapping generations model.
+Davoodalhosseini (2018) examines the optimal monetary policy under different combination of cash and interest-bearing CBDC with a discrete two-subperiod model and find that both cash and CBDC availability could reduce the overall welfare compared with when cash or CBDC is available exclusively.
+Both Keister and Sanches (2019) and Davoodalhosseini (2018)'s models stress the micro-foundation of money.
+Hong et al. (2018) study currency substitution between fiat currency and privately issued cryptocurrency with a search and match approach and investigate the crowding out effect.
+Hendry and Zhu (2019) study the interaction between the central bank and the private e-money issuer when the legal fiat currency competes with privately issued e-money.
+Kim and Kwon (2019) examine the CBDC's implication on the stability of the financial system with a simple overlapping gener-